Harbinger Post

 The Caprese Salad: How a Simple Dish from Southern Italy Became a Global Culinary Standard

-The caprese salad, composed of fresh mozzarella, ripe tomatoes, and basil leaves, traces its origins to the Italian isla
+The caprese salad, composed of fresh mozzarella, ripe tomatoes, and basil leaves

 Politics